 Recent Metropolitan Opera engagements include Lady Macbeth of Mtsensk conducted by Keri-Lynn Wilson, The Magic Flute under Dame Jane Glover, and Elektra led by Sir Donald Runnicles.
 Felicia Moore made role debuts as Sieglinde in Die Walküre with New Orleans Opera, as Senta in Der fliegende Holländer with Opera Maine, and in the title role of Ariadne auf Naxos with the Lakes Area Music Festival.

-Innovative highlights of past seasons include the role of Susan B. Anthony in The Mother of Us All at the Metropolitan Museum of Art as a part of Project 19, the New York Philharmonic’s multi-season initiative marking the centennial of the 19th Amendment, which guarantees women the right to vote in the United States, and the title role of Lady M in an online fantasia of Verdi’s Macbeth with Heartbeat Opera.
+Highlights of past seasons include the role of Susan B. Anthony in The Mother of Us All at the Metropolitan Museum of Art as a part of Project 19, the New York Philharmonic’s multi-season initiative marking the centennial of the 19th Amendment, which guarantees women the right to vote in the United States, and the title role of Lady M in an online fantasia of Verdi’s Macbeth with Heartbeat Opera.
 Felicia Moore sang Donna Elvira in Don Giovanni for Palm Beach Opera, Heartbeat Opera, and with Chamber Music Northwest.
 Other operatic performances include Britten’s The Turn of the Screw at Opera Columbus and the title role of Janáček’s Katya Kabanova, conducted by Anne Manson, in a new production by Stephen Wadsworth at Juilliard.

 Past symphonic engagements include a debut with The Cleveland Orchestra in a performance of Barber’s Knoxville: Summer of 1915 and Beethoven’s Ninth Symphony with Susanna Mälkki, and Beethoven’s Ninth Symphony with Rafael Payare and the San Diego Symphony, Ken-David Masur and the Milwaukee Symphony, and Donato Cabrera and the Las Vegas Philharmonic.
 Other highlights include Mozart’s Requiem with Itzhak Perlman and the Houston Symphony, Mahler’s Second Symphony with Daniel Meyer and the Erie Philharmonic, and Wagner’s Wesendonck Lieder with David Chan leading the APEX Ensemble.
 Felicia Moore also has performed Verdi’s Requiem with the National Arts Centre Orchestra, The Immolation Scene from Wagner’s Götterdämmerung with the Danish National Symphony Orchestra conducted by Ryan Wigglesworth, and an Opera Gala with the Bergen Philharmonic.